AprentiDigital/DSLDocumentation/getting-started/core-vs-web.md

 ## Core vs. Web vs. English

 The Possum Labs DSL project is broken up into several different packages.
-This separation allows you to integrate the project at the level you prefer without needing to import the things that you don't need.
+This separation allows you to integrate the project at the level you prefer without needing to import the parts that you don't need.
 A big reason for this separation is that the Web project uses Selenium, which is a large dependency.

 ### Core